OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-20.md

 However, the women, children, livestock, and everything else in the city, all its spoils, you may take as plunder for yourselves; and you shall use the plunder the Lord your God has given you from your enemies.

 ## Deuteronomy 20:15
-This is how you are to treat all the cities that are at a distance from you and do not belong to the nations nearby.
+This is the approach you should take with all the cities that are far from you and do not belong to the nearby nations.

 ## Deuteronomy 20:16
 But in the cities of the nations that the Lord your God is giving you as an inheritance, you shall not leave anything that breathes alive.